HMX-1: Aircraft

 Due to the uniqueness of the VIP transport platforms, denoted by the VH prefix, all pilots and maintenance personnel assigned to these aircraft are trained by Sikorsky factory-trained instructors.
 Depending on the Military Occupational Specialty, these schools can range from 1 to 5 months and are taught at the squadron.
 Sikorsky technical representatives oversee the Marines' operation and maintenance of the aircraft.

 HMX-1 was scheduled to receive 23 new Lockheed Martin VH-71 Kestrel helicopters to replace the current fleet.
 However, in April 2009, it was announced that the Kestrel program was cancelled over budget concerns.
 The VXX program was restarted in 2010 and the Sikorsky VH-92 won the competition in 2014.
 Final delivery of VH-92's to the unit was completed in 2024.
 HMX-1 also formerly operated a small number of CH-46 Sea Knights for utility purposes and a fleet of CH-53E Super Stallions.
 These aircraft were replaced with MV-22B Ospreys by 2017.
 The MV-22's share the dark green livery that is characteristic of HMX-1, but they lack the white painted top which gained the other aircraft the nickname "white tops".
-On 11 August 2013 two MV-22 Ospreys made their presidential debut ferrying Secret Service agents, White House staff, and members of the media from CGAS Cape Cod to Martha's Vineyard during the President's vacation.
-As of August 2024, HMX-1 operates a fleet of 10 Sikorsky VH-3D's, 6 Sikorsky VH-60N's, 9 Sikorsky VH-92's and 12 Bell-Boeing MV-22 Ospreys.
+On 11 August 2013 two MV-22 Ospreys made their presidential debut ferrying Secret Service agents, White House staff, and members of the media from CGAS Cape Cod to Martha's Vineyard during the president's vacation.

+In 2024, the VH-92 Patriot replaced the VH-3D as the Marine One helicopter. and HMX-1 operated a fleet of 10 Sikorsky VH-3Ds, 6 Sikorsky VH-60Ns, 9 Sikorsky VH-92s and 12 Bell-Boeing MV-22 Ospreys.
+The VH-3Ds remained for White House flights because the newer VH-92s' more powerful rotor wash burnt and uprooted the South Lawn landing zone creating hazardous debris, until September 2026, when the South Lawn helipad was built and the VH-3Ds destined for retirement.